aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/router-bgp.md

           next_hop_self_received_evpn_routes:
             enable: <bool>
             inter_domain: <bool>

+        # Specify the RIBs used to resolve MPLS next-hops.
+The order of this list determines the order of RIB lookups.
-        next_hop_mpls_resolution_ribs:
+        next_hop_mpls_resolution_ribs: # 1-3 items

-            # Type of RIB.
+            # Type of RIB, one of system-connect|tunnel-rib-colored|tunnel-rib.
 For 'tunnel-rib', use 'rib_name' to specify the name of the Tunnel-RIB to use.
+Use 'tunnel-rib-colored' for 'tunnel-rib colored system-colored-tunnel-rib'
-          - type: <str; "system-connected" | "tunnel-rib-colored" | "tunnel-rib"; required>
+          - rib_type: <str; "system-connected" | "tunnel-rib-colored" | "tunnel-rib"; required>

             # The name of the tunnel-rib to use when using 'tunnel-rib' type.
             rib_name: <str>